Jdickson96/Sparta-Global-Training-Code/README.md

 * `double`  	~15-17 digits (8 bytes)
 * `decimal`     28-29 digits (16 bytes)

 This is useful in scenarios where a high level of precision is required (for example during distance calculations for moving a robot).
+Banks use Decimals to represent money rather than a float or a double due to the small rounding error that occurs in binary which will lead to noticable errors if done on a large enough scale.